VR IN EDUCATION

 An animated look at what a VR classroom can end up looking like, and a suggestion as to how it should actually be.
 Don't get stuck in a mindset of how you "think it has to be."
 The VR is a uniquely personal connection with difficult ideas, and as such, should be used to facilitate that personal, distraction-free connection.
 There is little value in turning that into a class-wide experience, which then creates a wealth of issues for a teacher.

 Sensible-VR has a singular mission of ensuring that you learn how to critically judge the various options in the market, and get the most out of your learning dollars.
-Our mission is to bring real educational value to schools.
+We bring real educational value to schools.
 VR should be about connecting students with concepts, connecting teachers with students, and connecting districts with useful data and analytics.
+Forget the hype -- let practicality, feasibility, affordability, and sensibility guide your decisions.

 Solutions